skosch/YinYangFit/docs/source/index.markdown

-But the patterns of neural activity involved in reading don't stop at the edge of the visual cortex: about a quarter second after we first see a word, neurons in the so-called *visual word form area* in our left fusiform gyrus (see the anatomical illustration above) have settled the identity of the word.
+But the patterns of neural activity involved in reading don't stop at the edge of the visual cortex: about a quarter second after we first see a word, neurons in the so-called *visual word form area* (VWFA) in our left fusiform gyrus (see the anatomical illustration above) have settled the identity of the word.

+The above sketch of the influence of attention

+Poor letterfitting can affect the performance of the VWFA beyond

-The visual word form area contains neurons that identifies letters and words.
-Understanding how this works may help us refine our model to make it aware of semantic issues that can affect design decisions.
-The primary issue is confusability (e.g. between *rn* and *m*), but we can look beyond alphabetic letterfitting to the relative placement of accents, and even to the strokes and components of Hangul and Hanzi—all of these are instances of the problem of competitive perceptual grouping.{sn}The recognition of Chinese characters takes place in the *right* fusiform gyrus, a region traditionally associated with face recognition (although [EEG readings suggest that face-recognition circuitry isn't directly involved](https://doi.org/10.1371/journal.pone.0041103)).
-The compositional mechanisms described here likely transfer in principle, however.{/sn}.
+The visual word form area contains neurons that identify letters and words.
+Letterfitting can affect the performance of these

+Understanding how this detection works may help us augment our model to  aware of semantic issues that can affect design decisions.
+One common issue is confusability (e.g. between *rn* and *m*), but we can look beyond alphabetic letterfitting to the relative placement of accents, and even to the strokes and components of Hangul and Hanzi{sn}The recognition of Chinese characters takes place in the *right* fusiform gyrus (the VWFA is in the left), a region traditionally associated with face recognition (although [EEG readings suggest that face-recognition circuitry isn't directly involved](https://doi.org/10.1371/journal.pone.0041103)).
+The compositional mechanisms described here likely transfer in principle, however.{/sn}—all of these are instances of the problem of competitive perceptual grouping.

 <p class="missing">
 Describe the latest reading model (overlap-based n-gram hierarchy; Graigner,